skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 # Session 15

-Three days later the Dwarven army arrives, backed by the last of the Alidian soldiers.
+Three days later the dwarven army arrives, backed by the last of the Alidian soldiers.
 Mordan has pulled his army back and has not returned.
 The time has come for a counterattack.
 The army marches over the bridge, aiming north.

-Many Dwarves look back over their shoulders as they travel, gazing up at the dark smoking peak of Khelberg.
+Many dwarves look back over their shoulders as they travel, gazing up at the dark smoking peak of Khelberg.

 The players ride out front.
 While not formally in command of the army,